Omar-Sigma/csce002proj/README.md

 ## Currently available executables:- (To be added)

 1. Windows 10 executable.
+(To be added and tested on Windows 10)
 2. Linux executable.
-(Tested on Debian 10)
+(To be added and tested on Debian 10)

 ### Regarding mac executables:-